volkamerlab/teachopencadd/README.md

 The installation works the same as under Linux, however we could not install `pymol` from the open source `samoturk` conda channel.
 You can use the `schrodinger` channel.
 Unfortunately a Schrödinger license is needed to run PyMOL (the license is free for academic use).

-For the installation done manually, replace the commande :
+For the installation done manually, replace the command:

 ```
 conda install -c samoturk pymol  # Installs also freeglut and glew
 ```

 with the following

 ```
 conda install -c schrodinger pymol  # Installs also freeglut and glew
 ```

 ## Contact
 (Back to [Table of contents](#table-of-contents).)